Test in a live environment

 method.

 Delegates can also be employed to inject dynamic content into the PDF document.
-IronPDF supports the insertion of HTML content to create PDFs, and developers can use delegates to dynamically generate HTML based on certain conditions or data:
+IronPDF supports the insertion of HTML content to generate PDFs from HTML, and developers can use delegates to dynamically generate HTML based on certain conditions or data:

 // Assuming GetDynamicContent is a delegate that generates dynamic HTML content